TALP-UPC/saga/README.md

 Contributors
 -------------

-- Sergio Oller Moreno: Standarize build system.
-Documentation improvements.
+- Sergio Oller Moreno took care of adding autotools support, update documentation, write the SagaEngine API, provide pkg-config support and include functions that replace their POSIX versions if needed for portability.